 If keeping track of the latest safe seafood guidelines is too complicated, you can get your tryptophan fix from other things.
 You've probably heard that warm milk can help you sleep, since milk contains tryptophan.
 But the key is to combine carbs with a protein containing tryptophan to help your body better utilize the sleep inducer.
 Try pairing a cup of whole grain cereal with organic milk before bedtime.

 This lemon-scented member of the mint family has been a sleep-inducing superstar for ages.
 Other benefits include better digestion and decreased agitation.
 Try making lemon balm tea by steeping 1 to 2 teaspoons of the dried herb in 1 cup of hot water for 5 to 10 minutes.
 (If you take thyroid meds, talk to you doctor…drinking the tea could mean you'll have to adjust your dosage.)

 If lemon balm's not your thing, another herb, sage, also works as a natural sleep aid.
 Just steep 4 tablespoons in a cup of hot water, steep for four hours, strain, and reheat to drink.
 Chamomile tea and valerian teas, other sleep inducers, are also more widely available pre-bagged in natural food stores, if you don't want to fuss with the aforementioned straining herbs.
-For even more ways to naturally find your way to better sleeping patterns, check out Prevention magazine's 100 Ways to Sleep Better.
+For even more ways to naturally find your way to better sleeping patterns, check out these 7 supplements for better sleep.

 Published on: July 30, 2010